sfuphantom/vcu-fw/VCU/Phantom/Drivers/THROTTLE/README.md

 Non-Boolean variables in throttle.c will be split into two structs:

-  -RawSensorValues
+    RawSensorValues

-  -FilteredSensorValues
+    FilteredSensorValues

-Accessing throttle data will be through structs.
+NOTE: Accessing throttle variables will be through structs.
 However, getter functions for pedal readings and faults remain the same.

 CHANGES:

-(1) Variables placed in created struct: Raw_sensor_value
+(1) Variables placed in created struct: RawSensorValue

     adcData_t FP_data_array[3]